vanGeck/bevy-jam-2/README.md

 - `Escape` will back out of the game to the main menu.
 If you're already on the main menu, it will instantly close the game.
 - `F11` will toggle between `BorderlessFullscreen` and `Windowed` mode.
-- `LCTRL-click` will consume items
+- `LShift + Click` will use / equip / consume items.
+- `LCtrl + LAlt + Click` will delete items.
-- `Drag` items to move them to the combining area
+- `Drag` items to move them to the combining area.
-- `Left-click` the combine button to combine items
+- `Left-click` the combine button to combine items.
-- `Space` when prompted to press it for the dungeon sim to continue
+- `Space` when prompted to press it for the dungeon sim to continue.

 ![image](https://user-images.githubusercontent.com/77372584/187132899-5bfc5d74-efbe-4e23-a9d3-8ab93021d9ae.png)